-Civil jury trials are rare in Ontario as there is no such constitutional right.
-While a party may request a trial by jury, the Canadian courts have a broad discretion to refuse a party's request for trial by jury where it is felt that the issues are too complex or the other party might be prejudiced or if equitable relief is sought.
+Civil jury trials are rare in Ontario as there is no constitutional right as in the United States.
+While a party may request a trial by jury in actions for less than \$200,000, the Canadian courts have a broad discretion to refuse a party's request for trial by jury where it is felt that the issues are too complex or the other party might be prejudiced or if equitable relief is sought.
 Civil juries are most often seen in the context of personal injury cases and are rarely if ever seen in commercial litigation cases.